lucacracco/robo-drupal/README.md

-# Robo.li & Drupal8
+# Robo.li & Drupal

-This repository contains a library dedicated to the initialization, building, management and maintenance of Drupal8 projects through the assistance of Robo.li.
+This repository contains a library dedicated to the initialization, building, management and maintenance of Drupal8/9 projects through the assistance of Robo.li.

 ## Install